privacyidea/privacyidea/doc/application_plugins/radius.rst

 .. index:: RADIUS, FreeRADIUS, RADIUS Realms, Realms

 FreeRADIUS also has a notion of realms.
-In general the RADIUS realms are not the same as the privacyIDEA realms, but they can be mapped.
+In general the RADIUS realms are not necessarily the same as the privacyIDEA realms, but they can be mapped.

 A user can authenticate to the FreeRADIUS either with a simple username "fred", or a username combined with a RADIUS realm in the format like